-Clinician 1 or 2: Full time 37.5 hours + benefits, Schedule Determined by Program Need.
+Clinician I or II – Outpatient Setting: Full time 37.5 hours per week + benefits.
+Schedule Determined by Program Need.
 Provide group and individual counseling to patients receiving opiate replacement therapy through a comprehensive, recovery-oriented and trauma informed treatment process.
-Professional Requirements: Master’s degree + licensed by the State of Connecticut (LPC, LADC, LCSW, LMFT).
-Licensed individuals preferred, but will consider an individual who is within 18 months of receiving a license.
+Professional Requirements: For Clinician I: MA, MS, or MSW + LMSW.
+For Clinician II: Must be fully licensed in the State of Connecticut–LPC, LADC, LCSW, or LMFT.

 The APT Foundation maintains an active pool of candidates by accepting resumes for all positions on an ongoing basis.